 Although this form of error-driven learning might make sense computationally, how could something like this delta error signal emerge naturally from the hippocampal biology?
 First, as in our prior model of learning in the monosynaptic pathway (Ketz et al., 2013), this error signal emerges naturally as a temporal difference between two states of activity over the CA3, which is also consistent with a broader understanding of how error-driven learning works in the neocortex (O’Reilly, 1996; O’Reilly & Munakata, 2000; O’Reilly, Russin, et al., 2021).
 Specifically, the appropriate temporal difference over CA3 arises from the additional delay associated with the propagation of the MF signal through the DG to the CA3, compared to the more direct PP signal from ECin to CA3.
 Thus, the minus phase term in the delta rule occurs first (i.e., CA3ECin), followed by the plus phase (i.e., CA3DG) — this terminology goes back to the Boltzmann machine, which also used a temporal-difference error-driven learning mechanism; (Ackley et al., 1985).

-Second, this error-driven learning could arise from heterosynaptic plasticity in the hippocampus (Lee, 2022), which is also a mechanism found in other brain areas (Chistiakova, Bannon, Bazhenov, & Volgushev, 2014).
+Second, this error-driven learning could arise from heterosynaptic plasticity in the hippocampus, mean- ing that activation from one type of sending neuron (i.e., the DG in this case) leads to synaptic changes in other input synapses (i.e., from EC) to the same receiving neuron (CA3).
 Specifically, activation of the strong, anatomically unique mossy fiber inputs from DG could drive plasticity in the PP and CA3 recurrent

-connections via a heterosynaptic plasticity mechanism, in contrast to the more typical homosynaptic plasticity case where activity local to the synapse drives its plasticity.
+connections, in contrast to the more typical homosynaptic plasticity case where activity local to the synapse drives its plasticity.
 Neurophysiologically, there are a number of lines of empirical evidence consistent with these potential mechanisms:

 CA3 pyramidal cells respond to PP stimulation prior to the granule cells in the DG, in vivo (Do, Martinez, Martinez, & Derrick, 2002; Yeckel & Berger, 1990), such that the indirect input through the DG will be delayed due to the slower DG response (by roughly 5 msec at least).